Configure IP Filters for Tableau Cloud

 2. On the Security tab, scroll to IP Filtering.

 3. Select the Enable IP Filtering checkbox.
-An inline message showing your device’s IP address appears.
+An inline message shows your device’s IP address.

-4. In the New IP Addresses and IP Ranges section, define the IP addresses you want to filter using one of these options:
+4. In the New IP Addresses and IP Ranges section, use one of these options to define the IP addresses and ranges to allow:

-• Individual address: Enter the IP address you want to filter.
-To filter more addresses, click Add.
+• Individual address: Enter the IP address to allow.
+To add more addresses, select Add.

 Important: Before saving, verify that you've included your current public IP address.
 Don't add private addresses and ranges such as 10.0.0.0/8, 172.16.0.0/12, or 192.168.0.0/16.
 Using these addresses or excluding your current location can lock you out of your site.